Amrita University: Groundbreaking Technology Gives the Ability to Communicate through Eye Gestures

 Key Points

-• Researchers at Amrita University have developed Netravaad—India’s first technology that transforms eye movements into words and sentences.
+• Researchers at Amrita University have developed Netravaad—India’s first technology that transforms eye movements into alphabets, words and sentences.

 • Netravaad is an AI-driven device now available in English, Hindi and Malayalam.
 At a cost of ₹1,65,000 ($2,000), it is widely affordable across the country.